 by Ray Sahelian, M.D.

 As with any medical treatment we always balance the benefits versus the risks.
-However, in order to do so wisely, we need to be well informed about all the good vaccines can do and their shortcomings.
+However, in order to do so wisely, it helps to be well informed about all the good vaccines can do and their shortcomings.
 That is the purpose of this post.
-Please have a discussion with your health care provider to make an informed decision before taking a Covid-19 vaccine.
+Please have a discussion with your health care provider to make an informed decision.
 A Covid-19 infection can be serious and fatal; but the vaccines also have their own complications.
-You have heard of Covid-19 long-haulers... now we are starting to see Covid-19 vaccine long-vaxxers.
+You have heard of Covid-19 long-haulers... we now have Covid-19 vaccine long-vaxxers.

 What Causes the Adverse Reactions?

 Many who get the shots are having only minor side effects such as arm pain or light flu-like symptoms, and some have none.
 Others are having more serious reactions, especially after the second dose or after a prior Covid-19 infection.
 We are basically introducing toxins into our bodies (the spike proteins, polyethylene glycol (PEG), and other ingredients such as the lipid nanoparticles) and our immune system reacts by creating antibodies against them (good) and also launching inflammatory substances (not good).
 Thus far I have identified 5 plausible reasons or mechanisms that explain the myriad adverse reactions.